-For those of you that don’t know, a catch can is a device that is installed in the PCV (Positive Crankcase Ventilation) system.
-It “catches” all the oil vapor that passes from the crankcase back into the intake system where the crankcase is vented too.
-This oil vapor, as well as other nasty stuff that come out of the crankcase, has a very low octane rating and also coats the walls of the entire intake tract and builds up over time.
-When the junk from the crankcase makes it way into the cylinders, it can cause detonation and reduce the performance of the engine.
+A catch can is a device installed between the engine's crankcase and the intake system.
+It “catches” all the oil vapor that passes from the crankcase back into the intake system where the crankcase vents.
+This oil vapor has a low octane rating and also coats the walls of the entire intake tract and builds up over time.
+When the junk from the crankcase makes it's way into the cylinders, it can cause detonation and reduce the performance of the engine.

-So, to the question presented in the title… Do you need one on your WRX or STI?
+Do you need one on your Subaru WRX or STI?
 Catch cans don't come on any modern cars from the factory so why do you need to add one?
-It's up to you in the end, but I’m going to explain a few things that may help you make a more educated decision.
+It's up to you in the end, but hopefully I can explain a few things that may help you make a more educated decision.

 (1) Intake (2) PCV Valve (3) Intake Manifold (4) Crankcase

 Your catch can doesn't just catch oil...
-Blow-by gas is a mixture of things that combine in the crank case and build up pressure if not relieved.
-It is a combination of contaminates that make their way past the piston rings and combine with oil vapor in the crankcase.
+"Blow-by" is a mixture of contaminates that make their way past the piston rings and combine with oil vapor in the crankcase.
 This gas has an octane rating of about 40 and when it finds its way back into the combustion side of the cylinder, it can reduce the overall octane of the fuel and allow for detonation to occur.
 As mentioned before, they don't all make their way to the cylinder.
 They build up along the walls of the intake.

-To reduce the influence of these blow-by gasses, you need a catch can or an air oil separator (AOS) that will remove them from the system.
-These devices work to separate the oil vapor and everything else that makes up blow-by from the air and allow it to settle in the can or flow back into the crankcase as a liquid rather than a gas/vapor.
+To reduce the influence of blow-by matter, you need a catch can or an air-oil separator (AOS) that will remove them from the system.
+These devices work to separate the oil vapor and everything else that makes up blow-by from the air and allow it to settle in the can or flow back into the crankcase as a liquid rather than a vapor.